Commercial Mobile Frequency Deployment in the UK

 2600MHz (Band 7 [FDD] and Band 38 [TDD]) Spectrum use in the UK

 Vodafone deploys 20MHz of TDD, predominantly with Massive MIMO, EARFCN 37900.
 They also have 20MHz paired FDD of EARFCN 2850, which is used as a widespread urban capacity add, usually with 4T4R on busy sites.
 EE, through BT, owns 50MHz of FDD 2600MHz.
 35MHz is used ubiquitously for two macro carriers: EARFCN 3350 is the primary carrier of 20MHz and 3179 is the secondary at 15MHz.
 The 'BT' spectrum is used for small cells with EARFCN 3026 or for a third macro carrier EARFCN 3029, or, more recently, NR carrier.
-2595MHz-2620MHz was traded to O2 in November 2020 and 15MHz or 20MHz of it is used for O2 B38, EARFCN 38125 or 38100 respectively, 38100 illustrated above.
+2595MHz-2620MHz was traded to O2 in November 2020 and 20MHz of it is used for O2 B38, EARFCN 38100.

 C-Band TDD